 Minimal is key here, don’t get carried away.
 The goal is building, removing mold lines can be done at a later stage when you are ready to paint.

 Again going from the easiest to the hardest, pick a piece and glue all copies of that before moving to the next piece.
 These one I did not do with the handful technique of step 3 as I want to make sure the piece are glued correctly.

-If you want more info on assembly, be sure to check out this $1 e-book!
+If you want more info on assembly, be sure to check out this $1 e-book from our collection!